 The City of Issaquah is searching for its next City Administrator!

-A meet-and-greet was held July 25 for community members to meet the final candidates, learn about their leadership background and provide your feedback.
+Meet the final candidates, learn about their leadership background and provide your feedback.
 Light refreshments will be served.

 The City Administrator reports to the Mayor, and directs, administers and coordinates the activities and functions of Issaquah's various offices and departments.
 Learn more about the open position online

 The final candidates are:

 Wally Bobkiewicz is the City Manager of Evanston, Illinois.
 Evanston, home of Northwestern University and Rotary International, is a community of 75,000 residents located just north of Chicago with an annual budget of $300 million and 800 employees.
 Evanston has a nine member City Council elected by district and a Mayor elected at-large.
 Evanston provides police, fire, parks and recreation, library, public works, planning, community development, health and human services, economic development and general administration services.
 The City’s water utility serves 400,000 area residents.

 Before beginning his current position in August 2009, Bobkiewicz served seven years as City Manager of Santa Paula, California and four and a half years as Assistant City Manager in Novato, California.
 Prior to that, Bobkiewicz served the City of Long Beach, California for nine years in various capacities including Telecommunications Manager, Assistant to the City Manager and as an Administrative Analyst in the Public Works and Police Departments.